EpsilonSolutions/netscaler-command-reference/docs/ipsec/ipsec-parameter/ipsec-parameter.md

 Type of hashing algorithm

 <b>lifetime</b>
-Lifetime of SA in seconds
+Lifetime of IKE SA in seconds.
+Lifetime of IPSec SA will be (lifetime of IKE SA/8)

 <b>livenessCheckInterval</b>
 Number of seconds after which a notify payload is sent to check the liveliness of the peer.
 Additional retries are done as per retransmit interval setting.
 Zero value disables liveliness checks.